 Lotus Sanctuary have houses and apartments across the UK specifically for the purpose of housing our residents, providing them with a stable, safe base and foundation from which to rebuild their path.
-Our residents suffer from a range of complex issues including (but not limited to) substance misuse, homelessness, domestic violence and sexual exploitation, all with their own set of needs and circumstances.
+Our residents may be in recovery from a range of complex issues including (but not limited to) substance misuse, homelessness, domestic violence and sexual exploitation, all with their own set of needs and circumstances.

 We firmly believe that everyone deserves to have a safe home and without this, long term, sustainable changes to are extremely hard to implement.

 Homes, Not Houses

 We are unique in our approach to accommodation with a mixture of different properties ranging from single apartments and smaller, two bedroom properties to larger houses of multiple occupancy.
 Where we place our residents is determined by their unique situation.

 We primarily house single females, as well as mothers with young children.
 Our family properties are all self-contained, with mothers and their children given ample space in order to grow and bond as a family unit.